aljorge2/starter-hugo-academic/content/_index.md

           location: Arizona
           date_start: '2021-11-01'
           date_end: '2024-05-01'
-          description: Currently working on two projects.
-I research sex differential gene expression in viral-mediated Hepatocellular Carcinoma.
-I also help develop a CURE at ASU Online and analyzing the engagement of students in the course.
+          description: I researched sex differential gene expression in viral-mediated Hepatocellular Carcinoma.
+I also helped develop a CURE at ASU Online and analyzing the engagement of students in the course.

         - title: Teaching Assistant
           company: Arizona State University